kenoss/command-chain/README.md

 - There was no feature like `:loop`.
 - There was no feature like `:prefix-fallback` in `smartchr.el`.
-- Point movement of `sequencial-command.el` is not preferable for me.
+- Point movement of `sequential-command.el` is not preferable for me.
   Alternatively we can write same feature by using list of functions and it's easy to control.